IonicaBizau/github-contributions/CONTRIBUTING.md

-# :eight_spoked_asterisk: :stars: :sparkles: :dizzy: :star2: :star2: :sparkles: :dizzy: :star2: :star2: Contributing :star: :star2: :dizzy: :sparkles:  :star: :star2: :dizzy: :sparkles: :stars: :eight_spoked_asterisk:
+# :eight_spoked_asterisk: :stars: :sparkles: :dizzy: :star2: Contributing :star: :star2: :dizzy: :sparkles: :stars: :eight_spoked_asterisk:

 So, you want to contribute to this project!
 That's awesome.
 However, before doing so, please read the following simple steps how to contribute.
 This will